lenstronomy/JAXtronomy/README.rst

 **Contributing to jaxtronomy**

-The contributing guidelines are the same as lenstronomy's.
+The guidelines for contributing to JAXtronomy are the same as lenstronomy, which can be found `here<https://github.com/lenstronomy/lenstronomy/blob/main/CONTRIBUTING.rst>`_.
-For more details, click `here<https://github.com/lenstronomy/lenstronomy/blob/main/CONTRIBUTING.rst>`_.
 In short,

 - Fork the repository